-The BAT Group always listens to these concerns.
-The BAT Group does not tolerate victimisation or reprisals of any kind against anyone raising a concern - such conduct is itself a breach of the SoBC and is a serious disciplinary matter.
+The BAT Group does not tolerate victimisation or reprisals of any kind against anyone raising a concern - such conduct is itself a breach of the SoBC.

 People can speak up in various ways, including talking directly to senior management, Human Resources or their line manager.
-BAT also has externally managed global 'Speak Up' channels available 24 hours a day online, by text or telephone.
+BAT also has a confidential independently managed global 'Speak Up' channels available 24 hours a day online, by text or telephone.
 The channels can be used anonymously and are available in multiple languages.